srmfx/Zicroram/README.md

 ## ABOUT:
-Zicroram is a CLI for the LINUX TMPFS/RAMFS Filesystem that adds up Ramdisk/Ramdrive features to GNU Linux Distributions:
+Zicroram is a command-line tool for the LINUX TMPFS/RAMFS Filesystem that works by adding up Ramdisk/Ramdrive features to GNU Linux Distributions:

 1 - Adding(Synchronously and Assynchronously) Data to RAM(**--add** or **--addc**)